bat-literature/bat-literature.github.io/README.md

 #### Note on BatLit content in Zenodo

 Note that after submission of Zenodo-compatible (at least at time of writing) metadata generated from a specific batlit version, Zenodo software or community editors, may choose to reformat, or otherwise change, the metadata associated with a submitted record at some point in the future.
 Due to Zenodo's design, record metadata is *not* version controlled and may change in the future and deviate from their original, immutable, BatLit version.
 In other words, BatLit associated content on Zenodo should be considered as a possibly incomplete or changed copy of the content associated with an original BatLit version.
 This is why it is recommended to use (or at least cite) the original batlit corpus when using the corpus for research purposes or automated workflows.
-The copies deposited on Zenodo are simply a trick to index BatLit through already existing search indexes (e.g., Zenodo metadata search engine), to keep extra copies around on a publicly available content repository, and to leverage Zenodo access control methods to make restricted content available to authorized batlit members.

 ### Statistics